 “WHERE IS HE?”
 Her voice bounced off the windows.

 A young man, half raised in his seat, pushed up his glasses, asking, “Um, er, Miss?”

 “Who said today’s weather was going to be fine?”

 “He’s the boss.”
 He pointed.

-She turned to face the senior meteorologist who stood with mouth agape, top button undone, dropping his golf putter behind the desk.
+She turned to face the senior meteorologist who stood with mouth agape.
+His collared shirt’s top button undone, dropping his golf putter behind the desk.

 “How did you miss that?”
-She pointed out the window where trees bent as their leaves were shredded from branches to become wind-whipping debris.
-Where cyclonic sideway walls of rain were highlighted by lightning flashes and ground shaking thunder.
+She pointed out the window where trees bent over as their leaves were shredded to become wind-whipping debris.
+Rain was nothing more than cyclonic sideway walls of water, highlighted by lightning flashes as the ground shook from the thunder.

 “Um, sorry.”
-He shrugged skinny shoulders while straightening his tie.
+The meteorologist shrugged his skinny shoulders while straightening his tie.

 “Yeah, me too.
 Catch.”
-And threw her sodden bouquet at him.
-“How do you lot stay employed when you consistently get your job wrong?”
+She hurled her sodden bridal bouquet at him.
+“How do you people stay employed when you consistently get your job wrong?”